Here's How Investors Can Find Strong Retail and Wholesale Stocks with the Zacks ESP Screener

 The Zacks Earnings ESP, Explained

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-CarMax (KMX) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.90 a share six days away from its upcoming earnings release on September 30, 2021.
+Tractor Supply (TSCO) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.65 a share 30 days away from its upcoming earnings release on October 28, 2021.

-By taking the percentage difference between the $1.90 Most Accurate Estimate and the $1.89 Zacks Consensus Estimate, CarMax has an Earnings ESP of 0.17%.
-Investors should also know that KMX is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+TSCO has an Earnings ESP figure of 1.97%, which, as explained above, is calculated by taking the percentage difference between the $1.65 Most Accurate Estimate and the Zacks Consensus Estimate of $1.62.
+Tractor Supply is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.